Australian Ninja Warrior

+Australian Ninja Warrior is an Australian sports entertainment and reality game show competition program based on the Japanese reality television series Sasuke.
+It focuses on a set of obstacle courses which competitors attempt to conquer; as the competition progresses, the courses increase in difficulty.
+The competitor who completes all of the courses in the shortest amount of time receives a cash prize and is crowned "Australian Ninja Warrior".

+The series premiered on 9 July 2017 on the Nine Network.
+It was cancelled by the network on 15 September 2022, after six seasons.
+In July 2026, Network 10 obtained the rights to the series which is set to premiere in 2027 with new hosts Robert Irwin, Georgie Tunny and Beau Ryan.

 History

 The series was announced in 2016 with applications open until 9 September 2016, with filming between November & December 2016 on Cockatoo Island.
 The series was officially confirmed at Nine's upfronts in November 2016 with Rebecca Maddern announced as host.
-A few days after the announcement, Ben Fordham was announced as second host & Freddie Flintoff as the series' sideline reporter.
+A few days after the announcement, Ben Fordham was announced as second host and Freddie Flintoff as the series' sideline reporter.
 The series began airing on 9 July 2017.

 The series was renewed for a second season during the season one final which was filmed between December 2017 & January 2018, with applications that closed by 3 September 2017.
-On 11 October 2017, the series was officially confirmed for renewal at Nine's upfronts, also confirming Fordham, Maddern & Flintoff returning for the second season.
+On 11 October 2017, the series was officially confirmed for renewal at Nine's upfronts, also confirming Fordham, Maddern and Flintoff returning for the second season.
 The second season began airing on 8 July 2018.

-On 17 October 2018, the series was officially renewed for a third season at Nine's upfronts, also confirming Fordham, Maddern & Flintoff returning for the third season.
+On 17 October 2018, the series was officially renewed for a third season at Nine's upfronts, also confirming Fordham, Maddern and Flintoff returning for the third season.
 Filming for the series was relocated to Spotswood in Melbourne with filming commencing 15 November until 1 December.
 The third season began airing on 8 July 2019.

-On 17 October 2019, the series was officially renewed for a fourth season at Nine's upfronts, also confirming Fordham, Maddern & Flintoff returning for the fourth season.
+On 17 October 2019, the series was officially renewed for a fourth season at Nine's upfronts, also confirming Fordham, Maddern and Flintoff returning for the fourth season.
 The series will again be relocated, filming will take place at Melbourne Showgrounds in Ascot Vale.
 Due to the COVID-19 pandemic, Nine has introduced Audience Lock-out meaning members of the public can not attend as audience, only family members of contestants will be allowed to attend, as well as co-host Rebecca Maddern, who was put in self-isolation, was temporarily replaced by Shane Crawford for two heats, she has since been cleared and returned to filming.
 Crawford returned to the season as sideline commentator for the Semis and Grand Final after Freddie Flintoff had to fly back to the UK before coronavirus pandemic measures came into effect.
 The fourth season began airing on 26 July 2020.